List of The Little Mermaid characters: Sebastian

-Horatio Thelonious Ignacious Crustaceous Sebastian is a red crab with a Trinidadian accent.
+Horatio Thelonious Ignacious Crustaceous Sebastian is a red Trinidadian-accented crab.
 He is the servant and advisor of King Triton, and his main musical composer and best friend.
-His main song is "Under the Sea".
+His main songs are "Under the Sea" and "Kiss the Girl".

 The character was developed solely for the Disney film and is not derived from the original Hans Christian Andersen story.
 Early on in the writing and development of the film, the character was originally an English-butler lobster named Clarence; songwriter Howard Ashman proposed changing Clarence to a Jamaican Rastafari crab and shifting the music style throughout the film to reflect this.
 Duncan Marjoribanks served as Sebastian's supervising animator.

 Wright auditioned for the role as though for a stage musical.
 He could not do a Jamaican accent, so he did a Trinidadian accent during his audition, which Ashman decided to keep.
 His physicality impressed co-director Ron Clements, who videotaped a repeat performance in order to inspire the animators.

 Two reggae albums featuring Wright performing in-character as Sebastian were released under the Walt Disney Records label.
 The first was Sebastian from The Little Mermaid, featuring one song from The Little Mermaid, along with covers including Three Little Birds, and one original tune.
 The second, released in October 1991, is Sebastian: Party Gras!
 This consists of reggae covers of classic songs such as "Iko Iko", "Octopus's Garden", "Twist and Shout", and "What a Wonderful World", as well as one original tune.

 Sebastian makes a cameo appearance in Aladdin as the Genie is looking for "Royal Recipes" to transform Aladdin into a prince and sees a recipe for "Alaskan king crab".
 Sebastian comes out of the book and pinches the Genie's finger as a snippet of "Under the Sea" is played.
 The Genie responds, "I hate when they do that".

 Sebastian appears in the Little Mermaid Broadway musical, where he was originally portrayed by Tituss Burgess, and has also been performed by Alan Mingo Jr. and Rodgelio Douglas Jr. He also appears in The Little Mermaid Live!, portrayed by Shaggy.

 Sebastian made an appearance in the first three titles of the Kingdom Hearts series of video games.
 He also appears in the video game Disney Magic Kingdoms, as a playable character to unlock for a limited time.

 This version is a fiddler crab.
 He also appears in the short film Once Upon a Studio, where he stands on the Golden Harp from Fun and Fancy Free composing the music for "When You Wish Upon a Star".